DC Power Sources 271

 - Describe batteries.

-- Distinguish between primary and secondary cells.
+- Distinguish between primary and secondary cell batteries.

 - Describe fuel cells.